-Copy and paste these into the Client ID and Client Secret fields in the Gmail SMTP plugin.
-You should then fill out the rest of the settings.
+Copy and paste these into the Client ID and Client Secret fields in the Post SMTP wizard.
+Then click “Next” and then “Finish.”

 Then back in the Google Developer Console, it is recommended that you add your domain so it is verified.
 Note: You should also have this setup in Google Search Console.